-Near the start of the Gorge Trail, we passed the Railroad Bridge, a deck girder bridge over Watkin Glen Gorge which forms part of the Norfolk Southern Railway.
-The bridge, which was built in 1935 to replace the previous deck plate bridge that was destroyed by a massive flood, is still open to traffic from Conrail, New York Central Railroad, Norfolk Southern Railway and Penn Central Railroad.
+Near the start of the Gorge Trail, we passed the Railroad Bridge, a deck girder bridge over Watkin Glen Gorge, which forms part of the Norfolk Southern Railway.
+The bridge, built circa 1935 to replace the previous deck plate bridge destroyed by a massive flood, is still open to traffic from Conrail, New York Central Railroad, Norfolk Southern Railway and Penn Central Railroad.
 The previous Watkins Glen Bridge was built circa 1901.
-The current bridge is 96 metres long with the largest span just under 37 metres.
+The current bridge is 96 metres long, with the largest span just under 37 metres.

 Lucky Hare Brewing

-We exited the Watkins Glen State Park just before noon.
+We exited Watkins Glen State Park just before noon.
 Bhavna and I were hungry.
-After some debate, and knowing that all those hikers coming off the trail would also be hungry and perhaps dining downtown, we settled on doing on last brewery tour.
+After some discussion and knowing that all those hikers coming off the trail would also be hungry and perhaps dining downtown, we settled on our last brewery tour of the trip.

 After a few days at Seneca Lake, we had come to realise that Hector is home to more than a few of the lake’s breweries.
 We decided on visiting Lucky Hare Brewing Company.

 Angel and Brian Ash are from Cuba, New York and often vacation in the finger lakes.
-They had just attended a beer festival in Rochester and were spending a few days at Seneca Lake.
+They had just attended a beer festival in Rochester and spent a few days at Seneca Lake.
 We hit it off.